 It is highly recommended to use its original USB-C cable along with a regular charger instead of fast-charging.
 Using a fast-charging adaptor may hurt the battery’s health in the long run.

 Please bear in mind that the Bluedio TN2 only good for about 12 hours of use.
-If you play music on a higher volume level, the battery longevity maybe drops significantly.
+If you play music on a higher volume level, the battery life maybe drops significantly.

 If none of these fixes help you, try to contact the merchant and ask for the refund/replacement.